5 tips to communicate dry subjects

 Funding the frontline

-The need for more efficient purchasing in organisations from the public, voluntary and private sectors comes up increasingly in the news.
-Now more than ever, budgets need to be spent in a coherent, joined up way that saves money, avoids waste and allows more funding to be directed to frontline causes.
+The need for more efficient purchasing in organisations from the public, voluntary and private sectors comes up regularly in the news.
+Now more than ever, budgets need to be spent in a coherent, joined up way that:

 A range of dry subjects